T-D-ECP-Hackers/e-commerce-data/README.md

 # ecommerce-data
-#Data is made up of columns; InvoiceNo,	StockCode,	Description,	Quantity,	InvoiceDate,	UnitPrice,	CustomerID,	Country
+#Data is made up of columns; InvoiceNo,	StockCode,	Description,	Quantity,	InvoiceDate,	UnitPrice,	CustomerID,	Country,UnitCost
-#It has 541909 rows
+#It has 536966 rows